Novel of circulation: Examples

-Twentieth-century examples include Ilya Ehrenburg's The Life of the Automobile (1929) and E. Annie Proulx's Accordion Crimes (1996).
+Twentieth-century examples include Ilya Ehrenburg's The Life of the Automobile (1929), Holling C. Holling's Paddle-to-the-sea (1941), and E. Annie Proulx's Accordion Crimes (1996), and Flat Stanley.

 Relationship to other genres

 With works of Mary Ann Kilner of the 1780s, Adventures of a Pincushion and Memoirs of a Peg-Top, it-novels became part of children's literature.
 One offshoot was a style of satirical children's verse made popular by Catherine Ann Dorset, based on a poem by William Roscoe, The Butterfly's Ball and The Grasshopper's Feast.
 Quite generally, it-narrative in the 19th century is typified by an animal narrator.

 It has been remarked that the slave narrative genre of the 18th century avoided being confused with the it-narrative, being thought of as a type of biography.

 The plot of Middlemarch has been seen to be structured, initially, by a circulation; but to end in a contrasting "subject narrative".

 Alberto Toscano and Jeff Kinkle have argued that one popular form of hyperlink cinema, a genre of film characterized by intersecting and multilinear plots, constitutes a contemporary form of it-narrative.
 In these films, they argue, "the narrative link is the characters' relation to the film's product of choice, whether it be guns, cocaine, oil, or Nile perch."